smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 To create a drawing, create a new file with a name ending in ".excalidraw.svg".
 The drawing commands, which Excalidraw calls "the scene", are stored in the svg file itself.
-This means VS Code and GitHub see the file as an image and render it as such, and Excalidraw uses the scene to let you continue to edit your drawing the next time you open it.
+This means VS Code and GitHub see the file as an svg image and render it as such, and Excalidraw uses the scene to let you continue to edit your drawing the next time you open it.

-You can also edit these file in a browser with [excalidraw.com](https://excalidraw.com/).
+You can also edit these files in a browser with [excalidraw.com](https://excalidraw.com/).

 ## Version Control